 More expensive than some others

 Looking for a super smooth cuppa (canna?) joe?
 Meet Sail Away Coffee Nitro Cold Brew Coffee Cans.
-The proprietary South American blend gets even smoother, thanks to the cold brewing process and shot of nitrogen gas.
+The proprietary South American blend gets even smoother thanks to the cold brewing process and shot of nitrogen gas.
 It claims to be 60 percent less acidic than the standard cup of hot coffee, and it has the same caffeine as three espresso shots.
-For the black coffee purist or anyone following a keto, paleo, or vegan diet, this goes out to you.

 Best Sweetened: UCC Hawaii Kona Blend Coffee With Milk